ukri-excalibur/excalibur-tests/post-processing/README.md

 - (`x_val_2`, `series_val_1`)
 - (`x_val_2`, `series_val_2`)

+#### A Note About Replaced ReFrame Columns

+A perflog contains certain columns that will not be present in the DataFrame available to the graphing script.
+Currently, these columns are `display_name`, `extra_resources`, and `env_vars`.
+Removed columns should not be referenced in a plot config file.

+When the row contents of `display_name` are parsed, they are separated into their constituent benchmark names and parameters.
+This column is replaced with a new `test_name` column and new parameter columns (if present).
+Similarly, the `extra_resources` and `env_vars` columns are replaced with their respective dictionary row contents (keys become columns, values become row contents).

 ### Future Development

 The post-processing capabilities are still a work in progress.
 Some upcoming developments: